 - What happens when we fully attune to and accept our emotional selves?

 - What opportunities arise when we move from individualistic and competitive perspectives to cooperative and compassionate ones?

 Please join us in exploring these questions, and many more, in this eCourse featuring a provocative and inspiring conversation held between Br.
 David Steindl-Rast and Christian Plebst in Buenos Aires, Argentina in May of 2018.
 Christian Plebst is an Adolescent and Child Psychiatrist, Director of the Academy of Conscious Teaching, and a leader in mindfulness in education.

-Each Thursday for four weeks, beginning October 25, 2018, you will receive a link to an eCourse session to explore at your convenience.
+Each week for four weeks, you will receive a link to an eCourse session to explore at your convenience.

 Each session will include:

 - questions for reflection